 Rodney was also appointed as the external committee representative for Day Hospitals Australia on the ACSQHC Private Sector Committee on 1 February 2020.

 David Harris is the CEO of Gold Coast Eye Hospital on the Gold Coast in QLD.
 David is a doctor with a diverse background in ophthalmology, anaesthesia, general practice, acute trauma and sports medicine.

 Hospital administration and programming are now a full time commitment.
-David is a self-taught computer programmer and has personally written the software that runs the hospital.
 Previously David ran a practice in a French ski resort for 10 years.